fidelman/mokker/readme.md

 #### port
 Type: `number`\
 Default: `3000`\
-Set the port number where the APi will accessible
+Set the port number where the API will be accessible.

 #### routes
 Type: `array`\
 Default: `[]`\
-Set endpoints and how they should response to a client request
+Set endpoints and how they should response to a client request.

 ##### method: string
 A route method is derived from one of the HTTP methods.